Pardon Issues Commission of Azerbaijan reviews more than hundred appeals

-BAKU, Azerbaijan, February 7.
-The Pardon Issues Commission under the President of the Republic of Azerbaijan has held a meeting today, Trend reports.
+BAKU, Azerbaijan, February 14.
+The Pardon Issues Commission under the President of the Republic of Azerbaijan has held a regular meeting today, Trend reports.

 More than 100 appeals for pardon were reviewed during the meeting.

-The Commission held a total of four meetings, where over 400 appeals for pardon were discussed and appropriate decisions were made.
+The Commission held a total of five meetings, where over 600 appeals for pardon were discussed and appropriate decisions were made.

-In 2022, following the Presidential Decree of May 27, 2022, as many as 213 people have been granted clemency based on humanist principles as a consequence of reviewing pardon appeals of numerous convicted individuals, members of their families, the Human Rights Commissioner (Ombudsman) of Azerbaijan, as well as human rights organizations addressed to the head of state.
+Following the Presidential Decree of May 27, 2022, as many as 213 people have been granted clemency based on humanist principles as a consequence of reviewing pardon appeals of numerous convicted individuals, and members of their families, the Human Rights Commissioner (Ombudsman) of Azerbaijan, as well as human rights organizations addressed to the head of state.

 As many as 168 people punished by deprivation of liberty were released after serving a specified period of time, while the unserved part of the punishment for 36 people was reduced by half.
 Three people sentenced to conditional imprisonment were released from punishment, whereas six people sentenced to restriction of freedom – from the unserved part of the sentence.